 Licensed data (bought-in) data

 An email address at work is personal data, whether that email address is a corporate one or that of an employee of a sole trader/partnership.
-The Data Protection Act now and the GDPR from 25th May 2018 will apply to the processing of the email address.
+GDPR applies to the processing of the email address.
 The difference between sole traders/partnerships and corporates comes when you look at PECR.

 PECR deals with gaining permission to send marketing by email.
 The general rule is that you must gain prior consent to send a marketing email.
 However, in a B2B environment, there is an exemption for employees of corporates, and you can send a marketing email to these individuals without their prior consent.